-The value of the vote of each MLA is calculated by dividing the population of the State as per 1971 Census, by the total number of elected members of the respective state assembly, and then to divide the quotient by 1000.
-Total Value of all members of each State Assembly is obtained by multiplying the number of seats in the Assembly by the number of votes for each member.
-Similar process is followed for all the states.
+The value of the vote of each MLA is calculated by dividing the population of the State as per the 1971 Census, by the total number of elected members of the respective state assembly, and then dividing the quotient by 1000.
+The total Value of all members of each State Assembly is obtained by multiplying the number of seats in the Assembly by the number of votes for each member.
+A similar process is followed for all the states.
 For the 2017 Presidential election, the total value of the MLA votes is 5,49,495.

 The total value of votes of all the States is divided by the total number of elected members of Parliament (Lok Sabha 543+Rajya Sabha 233) to get the value of votes of each Member of Parliament or the MP.
 For 2017, this worked out to be 708.
-The value of a MP vote is substantially higher than the value of a MLA vote.
-It is in fact 3.5 times the value of a MLA’s vote in Uttar Pradesh where the value of MLA vote is the highest.
+The value of an MP vote is substantially higher than the value of an MLA vote.
+It is in fact 3.5 times the value of an MLA’s vote in Uttar Pradesh where the value of an MLA vote is the highest.

 Both the values (MP & MLA) are added to the total value of the votes for any Presidential Election.
 In 2017, this value was 10,98,903 (5,49,408 for MP & 5,49,495 for MLA).
 The total number of eligible voters in the 2017 election is 4896 (776 MPs & 4120 MLAs from states).